 Businesses have different objectives and targets, but most KPIs in modern organisations are based around managing costs of varying sorts and achieving environmental targets.
 Controlling these outputs is the principle design objective of most HVAC systems, but you still need to choose the right system to suit your operations, your buildings and your business.
 In general, therefore, HVAC systems are broken down into four basic categories:

 Split systems typically carry lower operating costs and are energy efficient.
 However, installation can be complex because of the need to join the two units and install the ducting in often challenging locations, and therefore a bespoke design is necessary.
 Typically a split system will have an outdoor unit such as a condenser and an indoor unit which carries out the heat exchange.
 Split systems can be used for either heating or for air conditioning.

 In principle, this is a more advanced version of a split system, because it uses an electric heat pump to power the unit rather than a traditional fuel, such as gas.
 This makes it even more energy efficient, and also means that you can use fuel that is totally renewable.
 If you source your electricity from solar or other sustainable means, this can make it one of the best options for the environment.

 Usually these will comprise of individual wall-mounted units in each room, linked to an outside compressor.
 These are even more efficient than split systems because the lack of ducting means there is no air loss and the system is able to react better and faster to temperature needs.

 As the name suggests, all the components of this system are stored together in one unit, which is located outside.
 This is a great system for space-saving and installation, but it does leave the unit vulnerable to damage and extreme weather, meaning it is more likely that you will need repairs and maintenance on a regular basis.

-Your local Yorkshire HVAC company
+Your Local Yorkshire HVAC Company

-At Robinsons Facilities Services, we are HVAC repair and maintenance experts and deliver HVAC maintenance solutions across Yorkshire.
+At Robinsons Facilities Services, we are HVAC repair and maintenance provider and deliver HVAC maintenance solutions across Yorkshire.
 Did you know we also have an HVAC maintenance calculator to help you assess how much it will cost to keep your building switched on?
 Try it out!